Review and road test of the Audi R8 Coupe

 Ten Second Review of the Audi R8 Coupe

-The Audi R8 has become fiercer and more focused in second generation form, with V10 petrol engines providing near supercar levels of performance.
+The second generation Audi R8 has become fiercer and more focused in this improved form, with V10 petrol engines providing near supercar levels of performance.
 Buyers choose between rear wheel drive and quattro 4WD versions of the single 570PS 'Performance' level of powerplant tune, with both capable of topping 200mph.
-It's lighter, smarter, better finished and better looking than the original version.
-You can even have rear wheel drive as well as quattro 4WD.
+It's smarter, better finished and better looking than the original design.
+You can have an open-topped Spyder version.
+And of course there's quattro 4WD.
 Beat that.

 Models like the Audi R8 don't come about very often.
 By that we mean sports cars that redefine what you think a vehicle manufacturer is capable of.
 In living memory, Audi has probably had two: the original all-wheel drive Quattro and the R8.
 I guess a case could be made for the excellent V8-engined RS4, but it didn't break the mould in any particular regard.
 It's hard to believe that the R8 was launched in 2006, a year Porsche got a double-whammy from both Audi and Nissan, with its magnificent GT-R.

 The R8 had a light refresh back in Spring 2012, when it got a better automatic gearbox, an more powerful V10 Plus version and a very subtle restyle, but that was just a means to see the MK1 design through the last couple of years of its life.
 In its place in 2015, we got this second-generation R8 model, then usefully improved in 2019.
 A rear-driven model was introduced in 2021, which brings us up to date.

 Design and Build